rockset/rockset-python-client/docs/VirtualInstancesApi.md

 Unmount Collection

-[beta] Unmount a collection from this virtual instance.
+Unmount a collection from this virtual instance.

 ### Example